vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 which serves as an aetiological myth of the origin of the caturmukhaliṅga.

-40 Cf. Vallabhadeva ad  Raghuvam

-. śa 1.94, who glosses kulapatinā  as āśramagurun
+40 Cf. Vallabhadeva ad  Raghuvaṁśa 1.94, who glosses kulapatinā  as āśramagurun

 . ā.
 Par-